Johnson was born in Danville, Quebec, Canada,

 Joan was born in 1944 in Dauphin, Manitoba.
 Her father Kenneth Donovan was a British home child sent to Canada in 1929; her mother Bernadette, was born in P.Q. to Mary Leahy whose parents were from County Tipperary and Michael McCaffrey whose family came from the North of Ireland.
 Joan and Brian O’Malley married in 1963.

-Late on Friday afternoon, November 6, 1964, the PM requested a prototype for each of the three designs – and that they be delivered to him in time for him to fly them over Harrington Lake, Ontario, that very weekend!
+Late on Friday afternoon, November 6, 1964, the PM requested a prototype for each of the three designs delivered to him in time for him to fly them over Harrington Lake, Ontario, that very weekend!
 Joan’s father, Ken, was the purchasing agent for the Canadian Govt.
 Exhibition Commission.
 Just before closing, Donovan managed to get a Hull Camping Equipment store to provide 30 yards of bunting and had it delivered to the Commission’s office by taxi.
-The production crew got busy silk-screening the designs.
-By 9:00 p.m. the designs were silk screened, all that was required was a seamstress to assemble them.
+The production crew silk-screened the designs.
+By 9:00 p.m. the designs were ready, all that was required was a seamstress to assemble them.
 Where do you find an accomplished seamstress late on a Friday night?

 It wasn’t what Joan O’Malley expected when she heard her father on the phone asking, “Would she … ?
 Of course she would.
 Joan and her husband loaded her Singer sewing machine into their car and headed to the Commission’s office.
 Sewing the flags was not easy.
 Portables are not designed for heavy bunting flag material.
 Joan did much needlework by hand, stitching the edges together to make the flags flyable.
 With two completed replicas of each of the three designs, at nearly midnight, .
 Donovan headed for the P.M.'s residence at 24 Sussex Drive, Ottawa.